 In this section, you will learn how to configure multiple node pools for a Konvoy cluster.
 Node pools allow the cluster administrator to use different configurations for different sets of worker nodes in a heterogeneous environment.

-Configure multiple node pools for an on-premise cluster
+Configure multiple node pools for an on-premises cluster

-The following example will show you how to configure multiple node pools for an on-premise Konvoy cluster.
+The following example will show you how to configure multiple node pools for an on-premises Konvoy cluster.

 Assume that the cluster administrator wants to have a dedicated host for the monitoring pipeline (such as Prometheus), because it is very critical to the entire cluster and should not be interfered with by any other pods.

-Since this is an on-premise deployment, you need to specify the Ansible inventory file (such as
+Since this is an on-premises deployment, you need to specify the Ansible inventory file (such as

 inventory.yaml) manually, as in the following: